-A semi-structured questionnaire (Supplemental data) was conducted with 180 households, and 28 of these were selected as 'monitored' for participation in the full study (Bailis and Edwards, 2007).
+A semi-structured questionnaire (Appendix 1) was conducted with 180 households, and 28 of these were selected as 'monitored' for participation in the full study (Bailis & Edwards, 2007).
 This was organised by Kenya Marine and Fisheries Research Institute (KMFRI) MSc student Agnes Mukami and carried out by KMFRI students and interns with the help of local translators.
-Each pair of KMFRI student and local translator started at a different haphazard point in the two villages but sampled households systematically by conducting a questionnaire with every second house from that starting point onwards.
-Selection of monitored households was made on the basis of the following criteria adapted from Ochieng, Tonne, and Vardoulakis (2013):
+Sampling of the households was done in a systematic random manner.
+Each pair of KMFRI student and local translator started at a different randomly selected point in the two villages but sampled households systematically by conducting a questionnaire with every second house from that starting point onwards.
+Selection of monitored households was made on the basis of the following criteria adapted from Ochieng et al. (2013).

-- Functional homestead (at least mother and children present), - Cook daily in designated cooking area in home, - Use firewood as main fuel on a daily basis,

-- Firewood is either bought or collected in fixed bundles on a regular basis, - Want to participate in pilot study and show interest in improved cookstoves, - Do not sell food for a business.
+- Functional homestead (at least mother and children present) - Cook daily in designated cooking area in home - Use firewood as main fuel on a daily basis - Firewood is either bought or collected in fixed bundles on a regular basis - Want to participate in pilot study and show interest in improved cookstoves - Don't sell food for a business